mhingston/keystone-cli/README.md

 All steps support common features like `needs` (dependencies), `if` (conditionals), `retry`, `timeout`, `foreach` (parallel iteration), `concurrency` (max parallel items for foreach), `transform` (post-process output using expressions), `learn` (auto-index for few-shot), and `reflexion` (self-correction loop).

 Workflows also support a top-level `concurrency` field to limit how many steps can run in parallel across the entire workflow.
-This must be a positive integer.
+This must resolve to a positive integer (number or expression).

 ### Engine Steps
 Engine steps run allowlisted external CLIs and capture a structured summary for safe chaining.